Transport in Yemen: Roads

 The British government has a clear warning for their military and civilian employees, or British tourists, about using the roads in Yemen: “In the event of a breakdown of law and order access routes in and out of major cities may be blocked.
-If you wish to drive outside Sana’a you will need prior permission from the Yemen Tourist Police.
+If you wish to drive outside Sanaa you will need prior permission from the Yemen Tourist Police.
 Travel permits may take at least 24 hours to be issued and are easiest to obtain through a travel agent.
 Travel without such permission is likely to result in detention and possible deportation.
-You should be aware that the consular assistance we can offer outside Sana’a is limited due to restrictions on travel.
-There have been disturbances in Aden, Lahij and al-Dhali’, which have resulted in closures of the Aden-Sana’a road.
+You should be aware that the consular assistance we can offer outside Sanaa is limited due to restrictions on travel.
+There have been disturbances in Aden, Lahij and al-Dhali’, which have resulted in closures of the Aden-Sanaa road.
 These have been short-lived but if you intend to travel by road you should check that the road is open before starting your journey.
 You can drive in Yemen on an International Driving Permit.
 Driving standards are poor and mountain roads hazardous.
 You should avoid all road travel outside the main cities at night.
 Care should also be taken to avoid minefields left over from Yemen's civil wars.
 Travelling off well-used tracks without an experienced guide could be extremely hazardous, particularly in parts of the south and the central highlands."